-When version controlling your code with git, there's generally three choices when merging feature branches into main.
-Each has its own quirks, so which one should you use?
+When version controlling your code with git, there are generally three choices when merging feature branches into main.
+Each has its quirks, so which one should you use?

-Rebase rewrites history on top on a branch.
-This provides a completely linear history, which means context is lost of where a feature branched off.
+Rebase rewrites history on top of a branch.
+This provides a linear history, meaning context is lost of where a feature branched off.
 You may also have to force push changes (since you are rewriting history) if you have already pushed to a remote.

 I use rebase.
-Rebase retains a linear commit history, which is important for roll backs.
-Rebase are the most flexible workflow – larger and more difficult merges can be tough to do with a squash and merge.
-Interactive rebase has a bit of a steeper learning curve, but with practice, can work in all scenarios.
+Rebase retains a linear commit history, which is important for rollbacks.
+In addition, rebase is the most flexible workflow – larger and more difficult merges can be tough to do with a squash and merge.
+Interactive rebase has a bit of a steeper learning curve, but with practice, it can work in all scenarios.
 Squash and merge is OK for smaller changes, but it might be smarter to break large feature branches into multiple logical commits.
-This is useful for cherry picking commits to other branches or repositories.
+This is useful for cherry-picking commits to other branches or repositories.